barrettotte/IBMi-Book/call/index.md

 # Calling the IBMi

-Setting up database connection and examples of calling the IBMi from various languages.
+Setting up a database connection and examples of calling the IBMi from various languages.